vmous93/inspector-prolog/README.md

 5. HANDEDNESS: Left, Right
 6. SMOKE: Pipe, Grass, Cigarette
 7. HAIR COLOR: Black, Brown, Blonde

+#### What is Prolog?

+Prolog is a logic programming language that operates based on a declarative approach, emphasizing the description of relationships and logical rules rather than explicit instructions.
+It allows users to define facts and rules and then query them to obtain logical deductions.
+Prolog programs consist of a knowledge base containing facts and rules, and queries are posed to the system to infer logical conclusions.
+It uses a form of automated reasoning called resolution to perform logical inference.
+Prolog's key strength lies in its ability to solve problems using logical and constraint-based methods

+#### How are facts defined in Prolog?

+In Prolog, facts are simple statements that represent true information about something.
+They consist of a predicate and its arguments, describing a relationship or property.
+Facts serve as the fundamental pieces of knowledge in Prolog, forming the basis for logical deductions and reasoning in the program.

 In our murder mystery game, we have provided Prolog with a set of facts about the suspects based on the list of evidence and the scenario.
 You can see some examples of them below: